 Whatever the case, when the message size exceeds 512 bytes, it will trigger the ‘TC’ bit (Truncation) in DNS to be set, informing the client that the message length has exceeded the allowed size.
-In these situations, the client needs to re-transmit over TCP, which has no size limit.
+In these situations, the client needs to re-transmit over TCP for which the size limit is 64000 bytes.
 If DNS servers and network environment cannot support large UDP packets, it will cause retransmission over TCP; if TCP is blocked, the large UDP response will either result in IP fragmentation or be dropped completely.
 The end symptom to the end client is usually slow DNS resolution, or inability to resolve certain domain names at all.

 Size Matters: EDNS

 You might be wondering where the size limit of 512 bytes come from.
 The 512-byte UDP payload size is a dependency on IPv4.
 The IPv4 standard2 specifies that every host must be able to reassemble packets of 576 bytes or less, take away header and other options, that leaves 512 bytes for payload data.
 This is the reason why there are precisely 13 DNS root servers3 originally: 13 domain names and 13 IPv4 addresses fit nicely into a single UDP packet.

 This size limitation was recognized long ago as a problem.
 In 1999, Extension Mechanism for DNS (EDNS) was proposed, and it has been updated over the years, increasing the size all the way to 4096 bytes, or 4 kilobytes.
 So, if you are running a reasonably up to date DNS server, the chances of it switching to TCP should be slim(mer).